Methyl anthranilate: Uses

 Methyl anthranilate acts as a bird repellent by irritating sensory receptors.
-Dimethyl anthranilate (DMA) has a similar effect.
+Dimethyl anthranilate has a similar effect.

 It is also used for part of the flavor of grape Kool-Aid.
 It is used for flavoring of candy, soft drinks (e.g. grape soda), fruit (e.g. Grāpples), chewing gum, and nicotine products.
+Its characteristic blue fluorecence can lead to mis-analysis of products containing it as containing other banned fluorescent dyes.